gerdenvik/tgcf/How-to-use-filters-?.md

       # to be evaluated as regular expressions

     users:
-      blacklist: [1547315064] # currently user ids are supported only. get from @userinfobot on telegram
+      blacklist: [1547315064] # currently user ids are supported only.
+      # get user ids from @userinfobot on telegram

     files:
       whitelist: [document,nofile]